godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 Open up ``Space_Level.tscn`` (``assets/Space_Level_Objects/Space_Level.tscn``) and/or ``Ruins_Level.tscn`` (``assets/Ruin_Level_Objects/Ruins_Level.tscn``).

 ``Space_Level.tscn`` and ``Ruins_Level.tscn`` are complete custom FPS levels created for the purpose of this tutorial.
-Press ``F6`` to play the open scene, or press the "play current scene button", and give it them a whirl.
+Press ``F6`` to play the open scene, or press the ``play current scene button``, and give it them a whirl.

 .. warning:: ``Space_Level.tscn`` is more graphically demanding of the GPU than ``Ruins_Level.tscn``.
 If your computer is struggling to render
           ``Space_Level.tscn``, try using ``Ruins_Level.tscn`` instead.

 You might have noticed there are several :ref:`RigidBody <class_RigidBody>` nodes placed throughout the level.
-We can place ``RigidBody_hit_test.gd`` on them and then they will react to being hit with bullets, so lets do that!
+We can place ``RigidBody_hit_test.gd`` on them and then they will react to being hit with bullets, so let's do that!

 Follow the instructions below for either (or both) of the scenes you want to use